SAP source reference

 }

-When the specified Condition resolves to true, the Coveo crawler applies the specified action on the corresponding child items of an item.
-Possible actions are Process and Ignore, that is, the crawler can either retrieve the subitems to make them searchable or ignore them.
+When the Condition resolves to true, the Coveo crawler applies the specified action on the corresponding child items of an item.
+Possible actions are Process and Ignore, that is, the crawler can either index the subitems or ignore them.

-A child item ignored with ProcessingAction isn’t indexed and therefore not visible in the Administration Console Content Browser or a search interface.
+A child item ignored with ProcessingAction isn’t indexed and therefore not visible in the Content Browser or a search interface.

 If the condition resolves to false, it fallbacks to the default action, that is, Process.